PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 2. Will benefit the lab and its members
 3. Will help promote future collaboration/research/publications, etc.

 If you have any questions for Lia about concur, please send them in the `#concur` slack channel and specify what the problem you are having is.
+Please do NOT send direct messages but place on the open #concur channel.

-NOTE:  If you are unsure about this step definately feel free to review this form with Ted and Lia before sending this to Sharon (see below)
+NOTE:  If you are unsure about this step definately feel free to review this form with Ted and Lia before sending this to Sharon (see below).
+Do not emaili John Hyon with concur q's.

+## Update the Travel Reimbursement Tracker

+Equity and transparency in use of support of travel is important, and will be openly tracked moving forward [here](https://docs.google.com/spreadsheets/d/1fAKrIlrCRXMc8PNQwpw-Adb3GG91zLkvc1RoutVXzK0/edit#gid=0).
+If you are not on this sheet already, make yourself a row.
+If the conference you are attending is not listed, create it as a column.
+Then fill in the amount you are requesting support for in the cell that correpsonds to your row and that conf's col.  Only record the amount you are asking for support _from the lab_.
+Do NOT include any expenses that were covered by travel awards or other individual-specific funds.

 ### Approval from Business Administrators
 Send the prepared Expenditure Justification in word document form to Sharon Liu (xgliu@pennmedicine.upenn.edu) for pre-review BEFORE submitting via concur.
 Please cc Ted and Lia on all emails regareding reimbursement.
 Note that Sharon is EXTREMELY busy and we try to limit asking them lots of q's if possible-- please ask q's on the `#concur` slack channel first.